bitcraze/bitcraze-website/readme.md

 This is the source code for the Bitcraze website.

+## Login integreation

+There  should be  login integration so that the user can save its progress and works
 ## Quick start

 The content is written in markdown and html and the intention is to make it as